humanpose1/riedones3d/README.md

 ```
 python scripts/render_coins.py --path_coin PATH COIN --path_tr PATH transfo npy --path_graph PATH GRAPH json --path_output PATH OUTPUT -t THRESH --clustered --save-3d
 ```
 `--path_coin` is the path of directories containing the coins.
-WARNING: It must be meshes in STL format.
+WARNING: It must be meshes.

 `--path_tr` is the path of the file containing the transformations.
 It is a npy format `transfo.npy`.